socialists-space/documents/Bylaws.md

 In the event of a vacancy in any Local Chapter office, a special election for the remainder of the vacant member's term shall be triggered within thirty (30) days after the opening of the vacancy if regular elections are not to be held within sixty (60) days of the vacancy.
 Special elections may coincide with a Regular Meeting.

 ### Section 3.
 Co-Chairs.
-The Co-Chairs will preside over Local Chapter and Steering Committee meetings or will appoint a substitute to assume the powers and duties of the presiding officer as specified in Robert's Rules of Order, Newly Revised.
+The Co-Chairs will preside over Local Chapter and Steering Committee meetings or will appoint a substitute to assume the powers and duties of the presiding officer.

 The Co-Chairs will be the official public spokespersons for the Local Chapter and will facilitate such actions and policies as the Local Chapter's general welfare may demand.